Skip to main content

 Changes to the reportable state of attributes in your schema will only affect items recorded after the change is saved.

-The report will only cover the organisation where the API key sits, so if you have sub-organisations you will need an API key from each.
+The report will only cover the organisation where the API key sits, so if you have sub-organisations you will need an API key from each and will need to make additional requests with those keys.

 Location data